 (d) It is our policy to conduct our business ethically, and to uphold standards of fair business dealings, competition, and customer privacy.

 (e) It is our policy to uphold standards of equal opportunity and anti-discrimination.
-We have never had a discrimination claim that involved a significant percentage of our employees or resulted in significant fines, penalties, or settlement amounts.
+We have never had a discrimination claim that involved a significant percentage of our employees or resulted in significant fines, penalties, or settlement amounts n.

 (f) It is our policy to support and respect the protection of human rights.
 We do not use, or engage in, any of the following: forced or compulsory labor, child labor, physical abuse, withholding of identity papers, or retaliation in any form.
 We have satisfactory labor relations, including with respect to working hours, wages, benefits and humane treatment.